artistCDMJ/Draw2Paint/README.md

 **Mask Controls**
 Align Selected Mask Objects - icons indicate the relation the selected masks should reflect once pressed

-Modify and Project Mask Objects
+Map and Apply Material to Mask

 **(Re)Project** - with a mask object (closed)selected, you can use this to apply an UV Project from View through the camera view - NOTE: Press 2X if the image doesn't appear to have changed